 Subdivision 1.
-[NONAPPEARANCE OF A PARTY.]
+[NONAPPEARANCE OF A PARENT.]
 If a parent under the jurisdiction of the court does not appear at a court hearing after proper notice of the time and place of the hearing, the court must set income for that parent based on credible evidence before the court or in accordance with subdivision 3.
 Credible evidence may include documentation of current or recent income, testimony of the other parent concerning recent earnings and income levels, and the parent's wage reports filed with the Minnesota department of economic security under section 268.044.

-Subd.
-2. [VOLUNTARY UNEMPLOYMENT OR UNDEREMPLOYMENT.] (a) The principles of income imputation apply equally to obligors and obligees.

-(b) If the court finds that a parent is voluntarily unemployed or underemployed or was voluntarily unemployed or underemployed during the period for which past support is being sought, a court must calculate support based on a determination of imputed income.

-(c) A parent is not considered voluntarily unemployed or underemployed upon a showing by the parent that:

-(1) the unemployment or underemployment is temporary and will ultimately lead to an increase in income;

-(2) the unemployment or underemployment represents a bona fide career change that outweighs the adverse effect of that parent's diminished income on the child;

-(3) the parent is a recipient of public assistance under section 256.741; or

-(4) the parent is physically or mentally incapacitated.

-(d) Imputed income means the estimated earning ability of a parent based on the parent's prior earnings history, education, and job skills, and on availability of jobs within the community for an individual with the parent's qualifications.
+- Subd.
+2. [VOLUNTARY UNEMPLOYMENT OR UNDEREMPLOYMENT.] (a) The principles of income imputation apply equally to both parents. - (b) If the court finds that a parent is voluntarily unemployed or underemployed or was voluntarily unemployed or underemployed during the period for which past support is being sought, a court must calculate support based on a determination of imputed income. - (c) A parent is not considered voluntarily unemployed or underemployed upon a showing by the parent that: - (1) the unemployment or underemployment is temporary and will ultimately lead to an increase in income; - (2) the unemployment or underemployment represents a bona fide career change that outweighs the adverse effect of that parent's diminished income on the child; - (3) the parent is a recipient of public assistance under section 256.741; or - (4) the parent is physically or mentally incapacitated. - (d) Imputed income means the estimated earning ability of a parent based on the parent's prior earnings history, education, and job skills, and on availability of jobs within the community for an individual with the parent's qualifications. - Subd.

-Subd.
 3. [INSUFFICIENT INFORMATION.]
-If there is insufficient information to determine actual income or to impute income pursuant to subdivision 1 or 2, the court may calculate support based on full-time employment of 40 hours per week at 150 percent of the federal minimum wage or the Minnesota minimum wage, whichever is higher.

-Sec.
-11. [517C.14] [PRESUMPTIVE CHILD SUPPORT ORDER; GENERAL.]
+If there is insufficient information to determine actual income or to impute income pursuant to subdivision 1 or 2, the court may calculate support based on full-time employment of 40 hours per week at 150 percent of the federal minimum wage or the Minnesota minimum wage, whichever is higher. - Subd.
+4. [PARENT PROVIDING AT-HOME CHILD CARE.]
+If a parent stays home to care for a child who is the subject of the child support order, the court must consider the following factors when determining whether the parent is voluntarily unemployed or underemployed: - (1) the parties' parenting and child care arrangements before the child support action; - (2) the stay-at-home parent's employment history, including recency of employment and earnings, and the availability of jobs within the community for an individual with the parent's qualifications; - (3) the relationship between the employment-related expenses, including child care, transportation costs, suitable clothing, and other items required for the parent to be employed, and the income the stay-at-home parent could receive from available jobs within the community for an individual with the parent's qualifications; - (4) the child's age and health, including whether the child is physically or mentally disabled; and - (5) the availability of appropriate child care providers. - Sec.
+11. [517C.14] [PRESUMPTIVE CHILD SUPPORT ORDER; GENERAL.] - Subdivision 1.

-Subdivision 1.
 [REBUTTABLE PRESUMPTION.]
 The guidelines in sections 517C.12 to 517C.18 are a rebuttable presumption and must be used in all cases when establishing or modifying child support.